 Let Your Dog Get More Exercise

-This doesn’t necessarily mean that you need to let your dog run around outside more often.
+This doesn’t necessarily mean that you need to let your dog run around outside more often, though if you have an invisible dog fence then it can be a convenient option.
 Your dog needs more physical and mental stimulation than he or she is getting, so take some time to really get out there and play with your pet.
-Whether this means investing in new toys or just spending more time outside, your dog might stop barking at night if he or she can get more time to play during the day.
+Whether this means investing in dog toys or just spending more time outside, your dog might stop barking at night if he or she can get more time to play during the day.

 Find a Better Sleeping Solution

 Think about what your night is like if you have to sleep on an uncomfortable bed.
 Given the amount that you would probably grumble, it makes sense that your dog would do the same thing.
-Make sure that you invest in a high-quality bed for your dog, one that will help him or her sleep a little bit more easily at night.
+Make sure that you invest in the best dog bed for your pup, one that will help him or her sleep a little bit more easily at night.

 Considering Calming Products